The Motor Ombudsman - what is it and how can it help you?

 Is The Motor Ombudsman just for new cars?

 The New Car Code and the Vehicle Sales Code relate to the sale of new vehicles, but the Vehicle Sales Code, Service and Repair Code and Vehicle Warranty Products Code also apply to older cars.

 What assistance does the Service and Repair Code give?

-The aim is to improve standards and customer satisfaction in thee industry, and to give consumers, franchised businesses nd independent garages access to an inpartial body to go to if they can't resolve a dispute.
+The aim is to improve standards and customer satisfaction in the industry, and to give consumers, franchised businesses and independent garages access to an impartial body that can help when a dispute can't be resolved.

 What is the Vehicle Warranty Products Code?

 This code covers the sale and administration of more than three million aftersales products, including extended warranties, roadside assistance and MoT test insurance.